Archive for May, 2010

 For every debtor, there is a creditor…

-I have read a lot of concern about the debt burdens of various nations, including not just government debt but also corporate, private, etc. Mortgages, car loans, credit cards… But, for every debtor, there must be a creditor.
+I have read a lot of concern about the debt burdens of various nations, including not just government debt but also corporate, private, etc. Mortgages, Car loans, Credit cards, etc. But for every debtor, there must be a creditor.
 Who are all the creditors?
 And, with so much unsustainable debt, why is there so much credit?
 Why have so many lent so much?

 Did we try to sell the “New American Dream” of retirement to too many people?
 Is there too much “retirement savings” chasing too few potential borrowers?
 Can the economy support so many millions of non-working retiree creditors, as we will soon have?